Uruk period: Development of administration

 Uruk III administrative tablet (from Uruk?).
 Accounts of products used to make beer.
 In the upper left case, the combination of two signs KU.ŠIM seems to designate a person or office in charge of a brewery, because it is found on other tablets accounting for beer and products used in its production.
 Louvre Museum.

 Indeed, "proto-cuneiform", which appeared ca. 3350-3300 BC, probably derived from these older bookkeeping practices, which are often labeled its "precursors".
-It represented a new management tool which made it possible to note information more precisely and for a longer-term: most of the tablets of the Uruk and Jemdet Nasr periods are administrative, used to record the economic operations of the institutions.
+It represented a new management tool that enabled more precise, long-term recording: most of the tablets from the Uruk and Jemdet Nasr periods are administrative, used to record the economic operations of the institutions.
 The development of these administrative practices necessitated the development of a system of measurement which varied depending on what they were to measure (animals, workers, wool, grain, tools, pottery, surfaces, etc.).
 They are very diverse: some use a sexagesimal system (base 60), which would become the universal system in subsequent periods, but others employ a decimal system (base 10) or even a mixed system called 'bisexagesimal', all of which makes it more difficult to understand the texts.
 The system for counting time was also developed by the scribes of institutions in the Late Uruk period.

 The high degree of division and control of labor within the Urukean institutions is also reflected in the widespread presence of beveled-rim bowls at sites from this period.
 These crude, mass-produced vessels have a standardized volume and were probably used to distribute food en masse to workers, whether in the form of grain rations or bread molded inside.

 Thus, Late Uruk institutions could control the production of prestige goods, redistribution, long-distance trade, and the management of public works.
-They were able to support an increasingly specialized workeforce.
+They were able to support an increasingly specialized workforce.
 The largest institutions contained multiple 'departments' devoted to a single activity (cultivation of fields, herds, etc.).
 Nonetheless, there is no proof that these institutions were able to supervise the majority of the population in the process of centralising production.
 The economy rested on a group of domains (or 'houses' / 'households', É in Sumerian) of different sizes, from large institutions to modest family groups, maybe some of 'private' nature.

 Intellectual and symbolic expressions

-The developments that society experienced in the Uruk period had an impact in the mental and symbolic realm which manifested as a number of different phenomena.
+The developments that society experienced in the Uruk period had an impact on the mental and symbolic realm, which manifested as a number of different phenomena.
 First, although the appearance of writing was undoubtedly connected to the managerial needs of the first state, it led to profound intellectual changes.
 Art also reflected a society more heavily shaped by political power, and religious cults grew more impressive and spectacular than previously.
 The development of religious thought in this period remains very poorly understood.